mrpozzi/mrpozzi.github.io/_drafts/2018-10-22-which-half.md

 This is problematic because it doesn't distinguish between incremental and organic sales, but it also has a larger bias.

 Most users in the USA and Europe own multiple devices and log in from desktop, mobile, and tab.
 This makes tracking the user journey challenging.
-Cookies being deleted and multiple users logging in from the same device are just two of the issues with building and mantaining a device graph that could help identifying to which ads the user has been exposed.
+Cookies being deleted and multiple users logging in from the same device are just two of the issues with building and mantaining a device graph that could help identifying to which ads the user has been exposed to.

 ![jpg](/images/online_marketing_measurements/cross_device.jpg)